AMWA-TV/is-04/docs/Controllers.md

 When using the Query API, query filters SHOULD be used (and advanced query language where available) to cut down on the volume of resources returned to the Controller, as specified in the [APIs: Query Parameters](APIs%20-%20Query%20Parameters.md) document.

-Controllers SHOULD adhere to the version downgrade requirements for Query API Clients specified in the [Upgrade Path: Requirements for Query API Clients](Upgrade%20Path.md#requirements-for-query-api-clients) section of this specification.
+Controllers MUST adhere to the [Requirements for Query API Clients](Upgrade%20Path.md#requirements-for-query-api-clients) found in this specification.

 ## Pagination